Copper Canyon: Mexico travel guide

 Bahuichivo is not a place where you can expect the typical Mexican stereotypes on show at all.
 This small town offers a lot less to visitors than El Fuerte, so it is worth keeping this in mind when visiting.

-There are a few cafes and restaurants built around the train stop.
-Be sure to carry your best hiking shoes on as there some nice and short hiking paths to fill some time if waiting for the next train to pull in.
+There are a few cafés and restaurants built around the train stop.
+Be sure to carry your best hiking shoes on, as there some nice and short hiking paths to fill some time if waiting for the next train to pull in.

 The nearby town of Cerochaui is renowned for being a major domain of the Tarahumara tribe.
-So, if you’re interested in indigenous culture, or want to learn more about their running style, then this is your stop!
+So, if you’re interested in indigenous culture or want to learn more about their running style, then this is your stop!

 3. Guachochi

-Located around 80km southeast of Bahuichivo, the region of Guachochi is by far the least accessible on this list.
+Located around 80 km southeast of Bahuichivo, the region of Guachochi is by far the least accessible on this list.
 You’d need to go with an off-road 4×4 tour or drive the long way around from Parral!

 With water crashing over the hundred-foot drop, this waterfall is surrounded by beautiful forest and green, emerald pools of water at the bottom.